 What's the difference?

-But what you see on screen is true to what’s really happening at the house.
-No deceptive editing or staged storylines.
-The housemates develop real relationships with each other, and a lot of their relationships persist even after they leave the house.
-You can see how this holds true by taking a peek at some of their social media accounts.
+The housemates of Terrace House develop real relationships with each other, and a lot of their relationships persist even after they leave the house.
+You can see how this holds true by taking a peek at some of their social media accounts to this day.

-What's even more captivating are the friendships, bromances, and rivalries that develop between platonic friends.
-Mentor-student relationships between older and younger housemates are insightful and uplifting to watch as wisdom is passed down from one to another.
-But most interesting to me?
-Seeing how housemates resolve conflicts as they arise in calm and mature ways.
+What's even more captivating than love are the friendships, bromances, and rivalries that develop between platonic housemates.
+Mentor-student relationships and brother-sister relationships between housemates are insightful as wisdom passes from one to another.